auth0/docs/articles/anomaly-detection/references/brute-force-protection-triggers-actions.md

 ### Trigger

-This trigger occurs when there are 10 failed login attempts into a single account from the same IP address, both from email addresses that are associated with users that exist in Auth0 and email addresses that are not.
+This trigger occurs when there are 10 failed login attempts into a single account from the same IP address, both from email addresses that are associated with users who exist in Auth0 and email addresses that are not.

 ::: note
 You cannot change the default trigger amount of 10.